zonca/italianschoolsd-website/site/content/news/singing-class-kids-san-diego-2024-2025.md

 She also served as an Italian teacher for foster kids in a project called "La Città dei Ragazzi," helping children aged 5 to 14 years old.
 She has opened for some of Italy’s most popular singers and TV personalities, such as Umberto Tozzi, Marco Ferradini, and in theatres with Pippo Franco, and Maurizio Mattioli, and has performed at major events like the Apple Concert during their Inclusion and Diversity week at the presence of Tim Cook.

-In addition to her performances, Antonella has been a prominent radio speaker, working with several networks including “Radio Queen,” “RLB,” and “RADIO SOUND.”
+In addition to her performances, Antonella has been a prominent radio speaker, working with several networks including “Radio Queen”, “RLB,” and “RADIO SOUND.”

 She has also been a TV presenter and a lead singer for various bands, including a Laura Pausini tribute band and "Antonella Calabrese's Trio."
 Since 2022, Antonella has been living in San Diego, California, where she continues to perform her solo show and teach singing.
 She is passionate about music, voices, and song lyrics, and loves to share her knowledge with her students.

 ## Schedule

-Wednesdays 3pm-4:30pm, first class September 4th, last class May 29th for a total of 33 weeks for instruction (+1 backup in case of cancellations).
+* **Friday 5pm-6pm**, first class on **September 6th**, for 33 weeks of instructions and 1 backup
+* Morning program for home-schoolers - **11am-12pm on Tuesday**, first class on **August 20**, last class on May 27th, this program is also offered to students of Pacific Coast Academy and follows [their calendar](https://pacificcoastacademy.org/resources/school-calendar).

+Antonella is also available for private classes for kids and adults at any level [contact us](/contact) to know more.

 ## Location